How many League of Legends champions are there in the game? Find out the answer, updated to the latest 2025 season.

 Riot Games has previously stated that while they don’t plan to slow down on champion releases, they are focusing more on quality and diversity rather than sheer numbers.
 To compensate for the lower number of champions released, Riot Games also works on champion reworks, as they look to make older champions come “back to life” by re-designing their kit, and even lore.

-Viktor was the latest champion to receive a VGU (Visual and Gameplay Update).
+Viktor is the latest champion to receive a VGU (Visual and Gameplay Update).
 After a community vote, Shyvana should be the next rework and is expected to be released somewhere this year.

 Having a wide choice of champions in League of Legends adds several layers of strategy to the game, making it more dynamic and constantly in evolution.
 While it may be an issue for players looking to learn the game, the big champion pool keeps it refreshing for all levels of play.
 Additionally, it opens up to more creative gameplay and combinations, which can be often seen in professional play.